getsentry/sentry-docs/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-merge checklist

-*If you work at Sentry, you are able to merge your own PR without review, but please don't unless there's a good reason.*
+*If you work at Sentry, you're able to merge your own PR without review, but please don't unless there's a good reason.*

 - [ ] Checked Vercel preview for correctness, including links
 - [ ] PR was reviewed and approved by any necessary SMEs